RandomFractals/CensusD3/README.md

 because it's still supper rough after only 2 weeks of dev, but it's public as of now and I plan to keep it that way.

-Most likey I will adopt whatever d3.js and M. Bostock license is using.
+Most likely I will adopt whatever d3.js and M. Bostock license is using.

 Feel free to log issues and ping me wigh pull requests for the alpha v. fixes/feature requests, if you find this of some use,